cofenberg/unrimp/README.md

 General
 ======
 - C++ 17 and above, no legacy compiler support, compiled with wall warning level
-- Compact user-header for the rendering hardware interface (RHI)
+- Compact user-header for the RHI
 	- A single all in one header for ease-of-use and best possible compile times
 	- No need to links against the RHI library itself, load RHI implementations dynamically during runtime
 - Usage of [Amalgamated](https://blog.forrestthewoods.com/improving-open-source-with-amalgamation-cf293592c5f4)/[Unity](http://buffered.io/posts/the-magic-of-unity-builds/) builds for best possible compile times